Frequently Asked Questions

 Can I classify on multiple classes?

 Kind of.
-For simple cases, you can train it as a regression problem and round the predictions.
+For simple multiclass cases, you can train it as a regression problem and round the predictions.
 For more complicated cases, you'll have to train a classifier for each class, aggregate over the predictions and do a softmax or argmax over the results.
 You can either just select the class with the highest probability, or select a threshold and then have your model communicate if it’s uncertain (i.e. none of them are above a satisfactory probability score).

-.
-You can also recompute the loss of the graph using either a metric from the feyn.metrics library of functions, or on the function directly on the graph itself, such as:
+You can get the loss of any fitted model, by looking at the property model.loss_value.
+You can also recompute the loss of the model using either a metric from the feyn.metrics library of functions, or on the function directly on the model itself, such as:

 Can I use a different loss function?

-on the highest graph after fitting on the property
+You can find the loss_value on the best model after fitting on the property

-best = qgraph[0]
+best = models[0]

 best.loss_value